 (k) Be financially responsible for payment of Settlement charges for those Entities it represents under these Protocols;

-(l) Comply with the backup plan requirementsin the Operating Guides;
+(l) Submit an executed ERCOT Private Wide Area Network (WAN) Agreement under Section 23, Form K, Wide Area Network (WAN) Agreement, for WAN Participants;

-(m) Maintain a 24-hour, seven-day-per-week scheduling center with qualified personnel for the purposes of communicating with ERCOT relating to Day-Ahead and Operating Day exchange of market and operational obligations in representing Load, Resources, and market positions.
-Those personnel must be responsible for operational communications and must have sufficient authority to commit and bind the QSE and the Entities that it represents.
-This requirement applies to QSE Level 2, 3, and 4, as defined in Section 2.1, Definitions;
+(m) Comply with the backup plan requirements for WAN Participants, if applicable, in accordance with the Operating Guides;

-(n) Maintain a scheduling center for the hours of 0900 to 1700 Central Prevailing Time (CPT) on Business Days with qualified personnel for the purposes of communicating with ERCOT relating to Day-Ahead and Operating Day exchange of market and operational obligations in representing Load, Resources, and market positions.
-Those personnel must be responsible for operational communications and must have sufficient authority to commit and bind the QSE and the Entities that it represents.
-This requirement applies to QSE Level 1, as defined in Section 2.1;
+(n) Demonstrate to ERCOT’s reasonable satisfaction that the Entity can maintain a 24-hour, seven-day-per-week control or operations center with qualified personnel for the purposes of communicating with ERCOT relating to Day-Ahead and Operating Day exchange of market and operational obligations.
+This requirement applies to QSEs that are WAN Participants.
+Control or operations center personnel must be responsible for operational communications and must have sufficient authority to commit and bind the QSE and the Entities that it represents;

 (o) Demonstrate and maintain a working functional interface with all required ERCOT computer systems;

 (p) Allow ERCOT, upon reasonable notice, to conduct a site visit to verify information provided by the QSE; and